BrannonKing/Kts.ActorsLite/README.md

 	}
 }
 ```
 What I want is the ability to do some aspect-oriented programming with this library.
 I'd like to decorate a method with something like `[MostRecentWorker]` and have it insert my actor automatically.
 This can be done with PostSharp presently.
 I'll keep an eye on Roslyn's AOP abilities as well.

+# Schedulers:
+The library includes TaskScheduler implementaitions to match the actors.
+They are usefull for resolving situtions where `Task.Run` gives you out-of-order execution problems.